Ecologies of Displacement, 2021- 22

-Paintings – Ecologies of Displacement
+Ecologies of Displacement

-These paintings were inspired by the discovery of my childhood Ohio home up for sale on the internet.
-The photographs of empty rooms, downloaded from a realtor’s website showed a house that had hardly changed since the early 1970’s when my parents sold it.
-In the paintings each room became a stage set where personal and historical events (the Vietnam War, Kent State, the Cuyahoga River fire) overlapped.
-Created on linen, canvas or wood each one has a substrate: a page from a recent Scottish newspaper.
-Many are the size of traditional broadsheet or tabloid newspapers.
+Many of these paintings were inspired by the discovery of my childhood Ohio home up for sale on the internet.
+The photographs of empty rooms, that I downloaded from a realtor’s website showed a house that had hardly changed since the early 1970’s when my parents sold it.
+Looking at the well remembered, empty rooms on the internet, each one became a stage set where personal and historical memories collided.
+Childhood memories of baking or learning a dance routine butt up against the seismic current events happening at the time (the Vietnam War, Kent State, the Cuyahoga River fire).
+Other works which were completed in Scotland in Edinburgh or on the Isle of Lewis consider memory spaces in real life.

 Jenga Twins (kitchen)